bregman-arie/devops-exercises/README.md

 square = lambda x : x ** 2
 print(square(5))
 ```
-Generally it is considered a bad practice under PEP 8 to asign a lambda expresion, they are meant to be used as parameters and inside of other defined functions.
+Generally it is considered a bad practice under PEP 8 to assign a lambda expresion, they are meant to be used as parameters and inside of other defined functions.

 </b></details>